The cars : Rover 75/MG ZT development history

 At the time, it must have seemed a prudent move for management keen to shift its eggs into Shanghai’s plentiful basket, as well as release much needed capital.
 However, the final implications became clear the following April when, once free of MG Rover, SAIC announced to the world it would be building its own 75s – and it would be employing British consultancy firm Ricardo to assist with the car’s move to China.

 However, SAIC’s announcement also proved to be premature, as the small Chinese company Nanjing swooped in to buy the rest of MGR’s assets from PwC for a reputed £60m… In the days that followed the surprise announcement, Nanjing staked a claim on the 75.
 It seemed as one door closed on what many perceive to be Rover’s finest ever car, another would shortly be opening…

 In late 2006, and after just over a year-and-a-half out of production, the Rover 75 made a re-appearance.
-Out of the two Chinese companies that had competed for what was left of MG Rover, it was SAIC that managed to introduce its own version of the Rover 75.
-Because Ford decided to take its option on the Rover name, and buy it from BMW for an estimated £11m, SAIC created a new marque, Roewe, under which to sell its new cars.
+Out of the two Chinese companies that had competed for what was left of MG Rover, it was SAIC which managed to introduce its own version of the Rover 75.
+Ford had decided to take its option on the Rover name and buy it from BMW for an estimated £11m, so SAIC created a new marque, Roewe, under which to sell its new cars.

 Perhaps the 75 will gain the recognition it always deserved, even if is on the other side of the world.
 A car as good as the Rover 75 deserves some good luck in life…

 Gallery – Rover 75, MG ZT, MG7 and MG 750

 With thanks to Richard Porter, Steve Cropley, Greg Allport, Ian Elliott, Kevin Davis, Kevin Jones, David Newsham and Mike McCabe for their contributions to this story.